-Breakaway roping: safety helmet optional; 1 or 2 ropes to be tied to the saddle horn by a heavy string; visible cloth or flag must be attached to the end of rope tied to horn to make breakaway visible to flagger.
+Breakaway roping: safety helmet optional; 1 rope to be tied to the saddle horn by a heavy string; visible cloth or flag must be attached to the end of rope tied to horn to make breakaway visible to flagger.
 Rope may not pass through bridle, tie-down, neck rope or any other device.